BernieO/calcardbackup/README.md

 -a | --address URL
        Pass URL of ownCloud Installation to script.
-       Only required for ownCloud < 7.0
--b | --batch
+       Only required for ownCloud < 7.0 when using option -g -b | --batch
        Batch mode: print nothing to stdout, except for path to backup.
        Depending on configuration this will be: